Web4application/zetachat/README.md

     ```sh
     cd zetachat
     npm install
+    npx exec
     ```

 3. **Run the Application**
     Start the development server.
     ```sh
     npm start
+    "yo node"
     ```

 4. **Access the Application**
-    Open your web browser and go to `http://localhost:3000` to view the application.
+    Open your web browser and go to `http://127.0.0.1:3000` to view the application.

 ## Contributing